isaacyeboah/rss-feed-parser/README.md

 ## About

-This is a simple but fun and interactive console command app build with Laravel that accepts an RSS feed, parses it, and stores the relevant data into those two tables.
+This is a simple but fun and interactive console command app build with Laravel that accepts an RSS feed, parses it, and stores the relevant data into the database.

 ## Requirements

-This app runs Laravel Sail, is a light-weight command-line interface for interacting with Laravel's default Docker development environment which comes some toolings out of the box used in this prject.
+This app runs Laravel Sail, is a light-weight command-line interface for interacting with Laravel's default Docker development environment which comes with some toolings out of the box used in this prject.
 Example

 - Redis for running oue queues
 - Mysql as database